tml21/libtml-python/examples/README.md

 ## middleware_server ##

 **Description**:
-Implements a Server accepting specific commands and connects to a database.
-A middleware of a database and for example an android application. <br/>
+Implements a Server accepting TML commands to read/write data from/to a database.
 **Purpose**:
-Complete script for the Server used in [the Android example](Link to Android example). <br/>
-**How to execute**:
-The script should be executed after modifying the names and passwords of the database-object and profileid of the TMLProfile.
-The database should be already running.
+The script enables the [Android App example from libtml-java](Link to Android example) to access the database.